ThreatConnect-Inc/threatconnect-developer-docs/docs/python/victims/_metadata/associations/crud/retrieve.rst

 Retrieve Victim Associations
 """"""""""""""""""""""""""""

-The code snippet below demonstrates how to view Groups, Indicators, and Victims which are associated with a given Victim in ThreatConnect.
+The code snippet below demonstrates how to view Groups and Indicators which are associated with a given Victim in ThreatConnect.
 This example assumes there is a Victim with an ID of ``123456`` in the target owner.
-To test this code snippet, change the ``victim_id`` variable to the ID of a victim in your owner.
+To test this code snippet, change the ``victim_id`` variable.

 .. code-block:: python
     :emphasize-lines: 28-29,38-39,52-53